-DNVBs focus primarily on customer experience.
+DNVBs focuses primarily on customer experience.
 Due to this, they focus on getting insights that help them to optimize their operations.

 At the end of the day, every business looks to serve the members of its target market.
 DNVBs invest a great deal of time and effort into doing this.
 When successful, companies can grow their sales considerably.